GleammerRay/WineSteam/README.md

 The script is using the patch from https://ntcore.com/?page_id=371.

+## DXVK patch
+Direct3D is part of directx APIs that allows 3d graphics on windows, this patch applies transition layer from Direct3D to Vulkan (That is DXVK)
+!!SOME PEOPLE DON'T NEED THE PATCH, IF THE GAME WORKS WITHOUT IT DON'T APPLY IT!!

+Script is of course using DXVK: https://github.com/doitsujin/dxvk

 ### NEOTOKYO° 4GB patcher

 You can use `bash nt4gbpatch.sh` to apply 4GB patch to an existing [NEOTOKYO°](https://store.steampowered.com/app/244630/NEOTOKYO/) installation inside Wine Steam.
 You need to have Wine Steam set up and NEOTOKYO° installed in it for the patch to do its magic.
+NOTE: patch is not actually 4GB in size

 The script is using [`4gbpatch.sh`](#4gb-patcher).

 ## Install Location

 After the setup, the prefix is located at `.winesteam/prefix` in your home directory.

+## Known issues
+Steam client is laggy - Known fix: Use steam small mode ( click on "view" button on top and select "small mode" client will be more basic but works better)

+While running command "!motd" on BonAHNSa server (NEOTOKYO) game crashes with C++ runtime error - fix unknown, possibly installing visual studio c++ runtimes can help

+Wine program error (NEOTOKYO) "The program hl2.exe has encuntered a serious problem and needs to close" - Known fixes: Apllying the 4gb patch using '`4gbpatch.sh` or lowering texture quality

+While sending client info (NEOTOKYO) "Microsoft Visual C++ Runtime error" appears - Known fix: Apply DXVK patch

+Log in using QR code is buggy - Known fix: Use manual sign in

+Broken font (NEOTOKYO) - Are you sure you didn't skip font installation by aciddent?

 #### Made with 💜 by Gleammer.